thomaswinkler/c8y-session-1password/docs/chrome-native-messaging.md

 **Field Descriptions:**
 - `vaults` (optional): Array of vault names/IDs to search.
 If empty, searches all vaults.
 - `tags` (optional): Array of tags to filter by.
 Defaults to ["c8y"] if not specified.
-- `search` (optional): Search term to filter sessions by name, item name, or URL.
+- `search` (optional): Search term to filter sessions by name, item name, URL, or username.
 - `reveal` (optional): Boolean flag to reveal sensitive information.
 Defaults to `false`.

 **Security Note:** By default, passwords and TOTP secrets are obfuscated as `"***"`.
 Set `reveal: true` to get actual values.